supplies

 IMG_6727.JPG

-Tool care is important for getting a smooth burn, and for keeping your tool working for a long time.
+Tool care and cleaning is important for getting a smooth burn, and for keeping your tool working for a long time.

-Here are some general wood burning tool tricks for keeping your pyrography tool in tip-top shape.
-You will also want to keep your nibs clean.
-These require the most attention.
+Below are some general wood burning tool tricks for keeping your pyrography tool in tip-top shape.

 For general wood burner (machine)care:

-Be sure to give your burner breaks, especially if you are burning on high temperatures.
-This will help keep your burner and pens happy for a long time.
+• Be sure to give your burner breaks, especially if you are burning on high temperatures.
+This will help keep your burner and pens happy for a long time and avoids damaging internal components.

 You will want to have a way to clean your tools while they are hot, and a deeper clean while they are cool.

 My favorite cleaning tool while my burner is hot is a brass brush.
-I give my burner a gentle little scritch-scrath whenever my lines are looking a little '“jumpy.”
-This cleans up my burn by getting rid of the char build-up.
+I give my nip/tip/pen a gentle little scritch-scrath whenever my lines are looking a little '“jumpy” or I see char build-up.

 Every once in a while I also like to give my tools a deeper clean while they are cool.
 To do this, I use a leather strop with white compound.
 You rub the white compound onto the rough side of the leather, and then rub your nib until it’s nice and clean.
 This is the best way that I have found to clean nibs.